-Your complete guide to Fort William
+Things to Do in Fort William

 Fort William is tucked away in Lochaber in the West Highlands of Scotland.
-The town lies at the confluence of two of Scotland’s most secluded lochs, Loch Linnhe and Loch Eil,
+The town lies at the confluence of two of Scotland’s most secluded lochs, Loch Linnhe and Loch Eil.

-From the outside it may look like a haven for a quiet weekend away in one of its many lodge offerings, however, there are plenty of things to do while you are visiting this enchanting part of Scotland.
+From the outside, it may look like a haven for a quiet weekend away in one of its many lodge offerings, but you should take time to explore Fort William and see why there is so much more than meets the eyes.

 Jacobite steam train

 You may be lucky enough to see the Jacobite Steam Train and Railway Station on your drive to Glenfinnan.
 It’s considered the most beautiful railway station in the world.

 Potter-heads from all over flock to Fort William and its surrounding areas to see the train featured in the Harry Potter film series.

 The Jacobite steam train runs north from Glenfinnan train station to Fort William and onwards over the iconic Harry Potter bridge and hills, a magical highlands country route for those that want to see more of Scotland.

 The best place to see the Jacobite steam train is in Glenfinnan.
 Although, remember that you are on a public highway, so don’t stop in the middle of the road to take pictures if you do.